 Research

-Working Paper
+Working Papers

-- An Empirical Analysis of the Interconnection Queue (with Sarah Johnston and Chenyu Yang) [NBER Working Paper]
+- An Empirical Analysis of the Interconnection Queue (with Sarah Johnston and Chenyu Yang) [NBER Working Paper] Reject and Resubmit at Econometrica

 Abstract